lildude/phpZenfolio/docs/usage.md

 $photoset = $client->LoadPhotoSet(12345, 'Level1');
 ```

-From the `$client` object, you can access to all the Zenfolio API methods.
+From the `$client` object, you can access all the Zenfolio API methods.

 # More In-depth Usage Details